-The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.
+The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-Within the framework of a liberal arts university, apart from the professional training they receive through their major, students will gain insights into the larger issues of Preview Programme science, society, human community, global cultures – knowledge that is essential for the education of professional artist-musician in music and media.
+Within the framework of a liberal arts university, apart from the professional training they receive through their major, students will gain insights into the larger issues of science, society, human community, global cultures – knowledge that is essential for the education of professional artist-musician in music and media.